RetroBensoft/Tuerkas128-Framework/Perseus_1_00/README.md

 * `makefile_win.bat` uses PASMO to assembly the code, `makefile_win.ps1` (Windows PowerShell) to generate `loader.asm` from `loader_template.asm`, and GENTAPE to produce `perseus.tap`
 * Main code is in `bank_2.asm`.
 If you want to dive into the code you can start from here.
 * If you want to master Tuerkas128 Framework a good way to start with is by doing mods.
 The easiest mod is changing screens.
 Blocks and superblocks definitions are in the `screens` folder.
 Game map is defined in the `screens` folder as well.

+### Project content
+* The `_doc_` folder contains documentation
+* The Tuerkas128 Framework core is within `framework` folder.
+Some customization can me made by modifying `tuerkas128_constants.asm` and `tuerkas128_global.asm`, but any other file within this folder must not be modified unless you know exactly what you are doing.
+* The `framework\AY` folder is the sound tracker based upon the AY-3-8910/8912 specifications.
+* The `FSM` folder contains the code for controling sprites, animated blocks and main char behaivour.
+FSM stands for Finite State Machine.
+The operation of animated blocks is well defined and it can be customized using parameters, but sprites and main char can be controlled by programming FSMs in assembly language using Tuerkas128 Framework data structures.
 _______________________________

 Created by RetroBensoft, 2025